Theta-Limited/OpenAthenaAndroid/README.md

 follow the [fork and pull model](https://reflectoring.io/github-fork-and-pull/) for third-party contributions.

 ### Cloning this project with submodules
-This project requires content from other git repositories (such as Theta's [DroneModels database](https://github.com/Theta-Limited/DroneModels)) to build correctly.
+⚠️This project requires content from other git repositories (such as Theta's [DroneModels database](https://github.com/Theta-Limited/DroneModels)) and will not build correctly without them! ⚠️

 To clone this project properly, with the necessary submodules:
 ```bash